QuanNguyen712/Shopee-Data-Scraper-Python-Selenium/README.md

 Here Python Selenium come to the recuse ! which returns the precise, detailed [output](https://github.com/QuanNguyen712/Shopee-Data-Scraper-Python-Selenium/raw/main/SampleOutput.xlsx) that faciliates further analysis.

-**Prerequisite:**
+**Prerequisite & Note:**

-Prepare at least 1 Shopee account and fill the ‘User Name’ and ‘Password’ into the ‘func_login’ before running the main code as Shopee requires a login in several phases along the scrapping.
+1. Prepare at least 1 Shopee account and fill the ‘User Name’ and ‘Password’ into the [‘func_login’](https://github.com/QuanNguyen712/Shopee-Data-Scraper-Python-Selenium/blob/main/func_login.py) before running the main code as Shopee requires a login in several phases along the scrapping.
 Multiple back-up accounts are recommended due to the anti- bot system of the platform.
+2. Regarding the time efficiency, MultiThread is applied to simultaneously implement the crawling process; otherwise, it takes hours (even a day) to scrape all 1020 items' (not to mention the product variation) information of the targeted keyword.
+Therefore, basic understanding of Threading is recommended (focusing on how the join() method works and its impact on the execution of the main thread).
+3. Queue data structure is also a crucial angle associating with MultiThread, which guarantees the consecutive flow of the process as it prevents threads from getting repeated links while scraping.

 **How does it work?**